dlzi/brevis/README.md

 ## Documentation
-The documentation resides in the docs directory, and it reflects the master branch.
-Browse the online documentation and FAQ section at [getbrevis.com](https://getbrevis.com).
+The documentation resides in the docs folder, and it reflects the master branch.
+You can browse the online documentation and FAQ section at [getbrevis.com](https://getbrevis.com).

 ## Contributing